CE Handbook - Chapter 6: Research Priority Setting and Integrated Knowledge Translation (Focus Area 3)[ Table of Contents ]

 Membership on the committee starts with a minimum two-year term with replacement members identified through a call for nomination process.
 Upon acceptance of a position, new members are sent an information package containing details about the HIV/AIDS Community-Based Research Program as well as the CIHR Conflict of Interest Policy.
 Departing and incoming members overlap for one meeting to ensure continuity and a smooth transition process.

-In 2009, CIHR contracted PRI Inc to evaluate the HIV/AIDS CBR Program, which is available online.
+In 2009, CIHR contracted PRI Inc to evaluate the HIV/AIDS CBR Program.
 The purpose of the evaluation is to assess the program rationale, the effectiveness of its design and delivery processes, and its successes.
 CIHR will use the evaluation results to strengthen the HIV/AIDS CBR Program and maximize its impact on Canada's response to the HIV/AIDS epidemic.

 Engaging citizens in research priority setting and developing programs to promote integrated knowledge translation, participatory research, and community-based research is not foreign to CIHR.
 Moving forward, we can build on the foundation that already exists in this focus area.
 These approaches facilitate opportunities to create CIHR-to-participant relationships and participant-to-participant relationships through consultations that reach a broad base of stakeholders (including knowledge-users, health practitioners, health institution administrators, public policy decision-makers, front-line educators, the media, health charities, persons living with diseases/conditions, consumers, family members and caregivers, the private sector, and the general public).
 The expectation or hope is for everyone to look beyond their own area of interest and focus on the greater research agenda.